ListenFirst • AmericaTalks Testimonial Recording System

 At the end of the hackathon, we successfully implemented 75% of the designs and 100% of the core features for MVP, which we presented to a panel of judges for the presentation.

-I am confident that this straightforward and easy-to-use recording system would help AmericaTalk participants participate in the testimonial activity whether they are on mobile or desktop.
+I am confident that this straightforward and easy-to-use recording system would help AmericaTalk participants participate in the testimonial activity on mobile or desktop.

-• The best designs come from collaboration.
-It was inspiring to see how each person was able to bring a different perspective and expertise to develop the online app while ensuring the timely delivery of the functional system.
+The best designs come from collaboration.
+It was inspiring to see how each person brought a different perspective and expertise to develop the online app while ensuring the timely delivery of the functional system.

-• As the next iteration phase, the team decided to include the following items to improve the app's user experience and usability.
+As the next iteration phase, the team included the following items to improve the app's user experience and usability.